-One of the things that I find irritating about battles in movie is that the director seems to think that battles are about getting an inchoate mass of soldiers together, giving a rousing speech and yelling “Charge!”
+One of the things that I find irritating about battles in movies is that the director seems to think that battles are about getting an inchoate mass of soldiers together, giving a rousing speech and yelling “Charge!”
 That is absolutely not how it works nor ever has worked.
 Real armies are assembled out of groupings made from smaller groupings, themselves made from still-smaller groupings and so on down to the smallest group.

 The smallest group is about ten soldiers.
 This is the fundamental bonding size – these are your buddies, the people you will really remember, the ones you depend on and who depend on you and for whom you will fight and sacrifice.
 Yes, you’re fighting for Freedom or some other Large Cause, but it’s really your buddy you’re doing it for.
 So we start with about ten soldiers.

 In the Roman Army this was the contubernium – a corporal, seven legionaries plus two servants who shared a tent and ate together.
 The fundamental tiny piece out of which everything else was constructed.